-- Veronica Mars rarely involves an actual arrest, but the jerk of the week usually gets some kind of public shaming... that occasionally involves getting taped to a flagpole.
+- This rarely involves an actual arrest, but the jerk of the week usually gets some kind of public shaming... that occasionally involves getting taped to a flagpole.

-- Let's not forget the episode where Veronica herself is arrested in front of the school.
+- There is episode where Veronica herself is arrested by the sheriff in front of the school.
 "Gosh, I hope they use that photo in the yearbook" indeed.